MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_3_1_Createformsandpages.md

 1. Log into Dynamics 365 Marketing.
+Change the area to **Outbound marketing**.

 2. Navigate to **Marketing forms** under the **Internet marketing** group.